PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 Cryptographic Operations
 ++++++++++++++++++++++++++++

-The ``encrypt()`` method takes a message, a recipient verification key (default value of current verification key for anchor DID), and whether to use authenticated encryption for proof of origin.
+The ``encrypt()`` method takes a message, a recipient verification key (default value of current verification key for public DID), and whether to use authenticated encryption for proof of origin.
 Its operation delegates to indy-sdk to encrypt the message and return the ciphertext as a byte string.

 The ``decrypt()`` method takes ciphertext and a verification key (default value of ``None`` for unauthenticated decryption).
 It delegates to indy-sdk to decrypt the message and, given a verification key, authenticate against it for proof of origin.
 It returns the plaintext payload as a byte string.

-The ``sign()`` method takes a message and a verification key (default value of current verification key for anchor DID).
+The ``sign()`` method takes a message and a verification key (default value of current verification key for public DID).
 It delegates to indy-sdk to sign the message and returns the signature as a byte string.

-The ``verify()`` method takes a message and putative signature plus a verification key (default value of current verification key for anchor DID).
+The ``verify()`` method takes a message and putative signature plus a verification key (default value of current verification key for public DID).
 It delegates to indy-sdk to verify the signature and returns ``True`` or ``False`` to indicate the goodness of the signature.

-The ``pack()`` method takes a message, recipient verification key or keys (default value of current verification key for anchor DID), and sender verification key (default ``None`` for anonymous encryption).
+The ``pack()`` method takes a message, recipient verification key or keys (default value of current verification key for public DID), and sender verification key (default ``None`` for anonymous encryption).
 Its operation delegates to the indy-sdk to pack a JWE of https://tools.ietf.org/html/rfc7516, which it returns.

 The ``unpack()`` method takes JWE ciphertext and delegates to indy-sdk to unpack it.
 It returns a triple with the message, the sender verification key, and the recipient verification key (``None`` for anonymous encryption).